LGBTQ rights in Timor-Leste: Discrimination protections

 There was a clause against discrimination based on sexual orientation included in the original draft of the Timorese Constitution but it was voted out by 52 out of 88 MPs before the Constitution took effect in 2002.

-In April 2019, the Timorese Minister of Legislative Reform and Parliamentary Affairs called for an end to discrimination against LGBT people saying, "Barbaric laws and discriminatory treatment of marginalized groups have to end".
-Moreover, in response to allegations made in the National Parliament by two MPs, he announced that he would request an official inquiry into allegations of ill-treatment of disabled and LGBT patients at the national hospital in Dili.
+In April 2019, the Timorese Minister of Legislative Reform and Parliamentary Affairs called for an end to discrimination against LGBTQ people saying, "Barbaric laws and discriminatory treatment of marginalized groups have to end".
+Moreover, in response to allegations made in the National Parliament by two MPs, he announced that he would request an official inquiry into allegations of ill-treatment of disabled and LGBTQ patients at the national hospital in Dili.

 State social protection program

 Article 7(k) of Decree-Law No. 22/2024 on One-off Support Allowance for Vulnerable People, states that the benefit is granted to individuals and households facing situations of extreme temporary vulnerability, as a result of the following situations: Belonging to the LGBTQI+ population.

 Ministerial Diploma No. 40/2024 on the Regulation of the One-Off Support Allowance for Vulnerable People, states that a "Declaration from a Non-Governmental Organization or local community leader acknowledging the individual's membership in the LGBTQI+ population" is one of the common attachments to application.